 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS Considering and representing, fairly and without bias, the current and future interests of all people who live, work and visit the district (including for councillors elected for a particular ward) Positively and fairly contribute and apply their knowledge, skill, and judgement to the democratic decision-making process of council Applying relevant law and policy in contributing to the decision-making of the council Engaging in the effective forward planning and review of the local governments' resources, and the performance of its operations, services, and functions Communicating the decisions and resolutions of council to stakeholders and the public Developing and maintaining professional working relationships with all other councillors and the CEO Maintaining and developing their knowledge and skills relevant to local government Facilitating public engagement with local government.
 It is proposed that elected members should not be able to use their title (e.g. "Councillor", "Mayor", or "President") and associated resources of their office (such as email address) unless they are performing their role in their official capacity.
-5.2.4 - CEO Role The Local Government Act 1995 requires local governments to employ a CEO to run the local government administration and implement the decisions of council.
-To provide greater clarity, it is proposed to amend the Act to specify the roles and responsibilities of all local Support this
+5.2.4 - CEO Role SUPPORTED The Local Government Act 1995 requires local governments to employ a CEO to run the local government administration and implement the decisions of council.
+To provide greater clarity, it is proposed to amend the Act to specify the roles and responsibilities of all local government CEOs.

 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS While input and consultation will inform precise wording, it is proposed that the Act is amended to generally outline that the CEO of a local government is responsible for: Coordinating the professional advice and assistance necessary for all elected members to enable the council to perform its decision-making functions Facilitating the implementation of council decisions Ensuring functions and decisions lawfully delegated by council are managed prudently on behalf of the council Managing the effective delivery of the services, operations, initiatives and functions of the local government determined by the council Providing timely and accurate information and advice to all councillors in line with the Council Communications Agreement (see item 5.3) Overseeing the compliance of the operations of the local government with State and Federal legislation on behalf of the council Implementing and maintaining systems to enable effective planning, management, and reporting on behalf of the council.
 5.3 Council Communication Agreements The Act provides that council and committee members can have access to any information held by the local government that is relevant to the performance of the member in their functions.
 The availability of information is sometimes a source of conflict within local governments.
-In State Government, there are written Communication Agreements between Ministers and agencies that set standards for how information and advice will be provided.
+Agreements between Ministers and agencies that set standards for how information and advice will be provided.
 It is proposed that local governments will need to have Council Communications Agreements between the council and the CEO.
-These Council Communication Agreements would clearly specify the information that is to be provided to councillors, how it will be provided, and the timeframes for when it will be provided.
+SUPPORTED